leopedroso45/Stable-Diffusion-ImageGen/README.md

 [![codecov](https://codecov.io/gh/leopedroso45/Stable-Diffusion-ImageGen/branch/main/graph/badge.svg?token=YOUR_TOKEN)](https://codecov.io/gh/leopedroso45/Stable-Diffusion-ImageGen)
 ![License](https://img.shields.io/github/license/leopedroso45/Stable-Diffusion-ImageGen)

-`sevsd` is a Python package designed to simplify the integration of Stable Diffusion image generation into various applications.
-Utilizing Hugging Face's `diffusers` library, `sevsd` provides a straightforward and flexible interface for generating images based on textual prompts.
-Whether you're building HTTP APIs, high-level services, or other applications, `sevsd` streamlines the process of incorporating AI-driven image generation.
+`sevsd` is a Python package specifically designed to make the process of generating images using Stable Diffusion models as simple as possible.
+The package enables image generation with just a single function call, greatly simplifying the integration of Stable Diffusion into various applications.
+Utilizing Hugging Face's `diffusers` library, `sevsd` provides an intuitive and flexible interface for generating images based on textual prompts.
+This makes it an ideal choice for building HTTP APIs, high-level services, or any application requiring AI-driven image generation.

 ## Features

+- Simplified interface for Stable Diffusion image generation, enabling the creation of images with just a single function call.
 - Easy integration of Stable Diffusion model into Python applications.
 - Customizable image generation based on user-defined tasks and configurations.
 - Batch processing capabilities for handling multiple tasks efficiently.